KIM3310/AegisOps-AI-Incident-Doctor-for-SREs-Powered-by-Gemini-3-Pro-Google-Workspace-/README.md

 **Doeon Kim**
 *AI-Native SRE & Full Stack Engineer*

+> **"As someone who has experienced the chaos of 3 AM SEV1 incidents, I built AegisOps to be the calm, rational co-pilot I always wished I had."**

 Building resilient systems powered by Generative AI.
 This project was built for the **Google Gemini Developer Competition**.